90 mm gun M1/M2/M3: M2

 A complete redesign to make the gun dual role, functioning as an anti-tank gun as well as an anti-aircraft gun.
 The ammunition feed was upgraded and an automatic fuze setter-rammer, the M20, was added.
 This enabled the rate of fire to reach up to 24 rounds per minute.
 Elevation was improved with the gun able to depress to −10 degrees.
 To protect the crew, a large metal shield was added.
-The M2 was the standard weapon by May 13, 1943.
-From the march it could fire from its wheels in three minutes, and from a fully emplaced position in seven minutes.
-In 1944 the weapon was enhanced with the addition of proximity fused shells.
+The M2 was the standard weapon by 13 May 1943.
+From the march, it could fire from its wheels in three minutes and, from a fully emplaced position, in seven minutes.
+In 1944, the weapon was enhanced with the addition of proximity fused shells.

 M3

-A tank-anti-tank version of the gun.
+A tank-mounted anti-tank version of the gun.
 It was used to equip the M36 tank destroyer and the M26 Pershing tank.
 It is also known as the 90 mm L/53.